Trump raises more than $207 million since Election Day as he pushes baseless election fraud claims - KESQ

 In recent days, Trump has escalated his attacks on the election, releasing a 46-minute video on social media this week — filmed at the White House and replete with baseless allegations about the election.

-Trump’s post-election haul far outpaces his fundraising performance before the election.
+Trump’s post-election haul represents an extraordinary windfall for a losing candidate and far outpaces his fundraising performance before the election.
 In the month of September, for instance, the Trump campaign took in $81.3 million in total receipts.

+Trump’s campaign spent more than $208 million between October 15 and November 23.
+He had $18.4 million remaining in his campaign account and a little more than $11 million in unpaid bills, Thursday’s filings show.

+Biden spent even more — more than $272 million — and was left with nearly $1.6 million in his campaign reserves, according to the filings.

 While politicians can’t use the money in leadership PACs directly on their campaigns, federal law provides broad leeway on their spending — leading to criticism that these committees amount to little more than slush funds to underwrite travel, staff and personal expenses.

-Note: This story has been updated with additional details from Thursday’s FEC filings.